Back Pain

 The Crane Pose is the second pose of the Sun Salutation Series.
 It is also known as Padahastasana.
 In this posture, you must have a straight back.
 You can use your arms to assist you in this posture.
 You can place one hand under your shoulders and the other under your knees.

-This pose helps in stretching and strengthening the back.
-This pose is beneficial for people with back pain.
+This pose helps stretch and strengthen the back, which is beneficial for people with back pain.
 You can use this pose as a warm-up exercise before practicing Sun Salutations.

 You can start by placing one foot forward and bending forward to grasp the feet of the opposite leg.
 Next, push the upper leg toward the opposite side.
 Hold the opposite knee while keeping the opposite elbow close to the opposite side.

-Now you can rest in this position for a few minutes.
-You can repeat this pose three times or practice it for a longer period.
+Now, you can rest in this position for a few minutes.
+You can repeat this pose three times or practice it longer.

 Downward Facing Dog